 - Formal reprimand (only available for a finding of harassment)

-The Dir.
-HR will report the resolution to both the complainant and respondent.
+The AVP HR will report the resolution to both the complainant and respondent.
 This report will include the conclusions of the panel and, where appropriate, any actions taken or penalties imposed.
 The facts about individual cases and their disposition are confidential.
 This means that such information is shared by the college only on a bona fide need to know basis.
 The college reserves the right to correct misinformation that becomes public.

 The College will strive to complete the investigation and hearing in a prompt manner, consistent with fairness.

 Appeals: The complainant and the respondent have the right to appeal any action taken or penalty imposed to the President (or to the Chairman of the Board of Trustees if the complaint is made against the President.)
 The appeal must be filed within ten working days of receiving the decision.
 An appeal does not provide a rehearing of the case.
-In the case of a faculty member the Dean of the College or their designee will consider the appeal.
+In the case of a faculty member the Provost or their designee will consider the appeal.
 An appeal may be made on one of three grounds only:

 - Newly discovered evidence that was not available at the time of the hearing.